 Employees who aren’t entitled to any annual holidays at the time of the closedown (eg if they have been employed for less than 12 months):

-- get paid 8% of their gross earnings as at the closedown date (less any amount paid as 8% already or taken as annual holidays in advance).
-In this situation they don’t get any annual holidays for the period up to the closedown or any further pay while the closedown is on, or
+- must get paid 8% of their gross earnings as at the closedown date (less any amount paid as 8% already or already taken as annual holidays in advance).
+In this situation they don’t get any annual holidays for the period up to the closedown or any further pay while the closedown is on, and

-- the employee can agree with their employer for them to take annual holidays in advance and be paid, even though the employee is not yet entitled to annual holidays.
+- in addition, the employee can agree with their employer for them to take annual holidays in advance and be paid, even though the employee is not yet entitled to annual holidays.

 An employer may choose not to make staff take annual holidays, (eg they could receive their full pay but not have to attend work).

 The employer and employee/s can agree to other closedowns on terms that they both agree to but an employer can’t make them to take annual holidays as above.
 An employee’s date of entitlement to annual holidays isn’t affected by a second closedown.

 Public holidays, sick leave and bereavement leave during a closedown period is the same as during annual holidays.